Voyager: An Open-Ended Embodied Agent with Large Language Models: Related work

 \para{Large Language Models for Agent Planning.} Inspired by the strong emergent capabilities of LLMs, such as zero-shot prompting and complex reasoning~\cite{bommasani2021opportunities,brown2020gpt3,raffel2020t5,wei2022emergent,chowdhery2022palm,chung2022flan}, embodied agent research~\cite{duan2022survey, batra2020rearrangement, ravichandar2020recent, collins2021review} has witnessed a significant increase in the utilization of LLMs for planning purposes.
 Recent efforts can be roughly classified into two groups.
-1) Large language models for robot learning: Many prior works apply LLMs to generate subgoals for robot planning~\cite{huang2022language,huang2022language,ahn2022saycan}.
+1) Large language models for robot learning: Many prior works apply LLMs to generate subgoals for robot planning~\cite{huang2022language,huang2022language,ahn2022saycan,min2021film,blukis2021a}.
 Inner Monologue~\citep{huang2022inner} incorporates environment feedback for robot planning with LLMs.
 Code as Policies~\cite{liang2022code} and ProgPrompt~\cite{singh2022progprompt} directly leverage LLMs to generate executable robot policies.
 VIMA~\cite{jiang2022vima} and PaLM-E~\cite{driess2023palme} fine-tune pre-trained LLMs to support multimodal prompts.
 2) Large language models for text agents: ReAct~\cite{yao2022react} leverages chain-of-thought prompting~\cite{wei2022chain} and generates both reasoning traces and task-specific actions with LLMs.
 Reflexion~\cite{shinn2023reflexion} is built upon ReAct~\cite{yao2022react} with self-reflection to enhance reasoning.
 AutoGPT~\cite{autogpt} is a popular tool that automates NLP tasks by crafting a curriculum of multiple subgoals for completing a high-level goal while incorporating ReAct~\cite{yao2022react}'s reasoning and acting loops.
 DERA~\cite{nair2023dera} frames a task as a dialogue between two GPT-4~\cite{openai2023gpt4} agents.
 Generative Agents~\cite{park2023generative} leverages ChatGPT~\cite{chatgpt} to simulate human behaviors by storing agents' experiences as memories and retrieving those for planning, but its agent actions are not executable.
+SPRING~\cite{wu2023spring} is a concurrent work that uses GPT-4 to extract game mechanics from game manuals, based on which it answers questions arranged in a directed acyclic graph and predicts the next action.
 All these works lack a skill library for developing more complex behaviors, which are crucial components for the success of \voyager in lifelong learning.

 \para{Code Generation with Execution.} Code generation has been a longstanding challenge in NLP~\cite{openai2021codex,nijkamp2022conversational,le2022coderl,chowdhery2022palm,brown2020gpt3}, with various works leveraging execution results to improve program synthesis.
 Execution-guided approaches leverage intermediate execution outcomes to guide program search~\cite{chen2019execution,chen2021latent,ellis2019write}.
 Another line of research utilizes majority voting to choose candidates based on their execution performance~\cite{li2022competitionlevel,cobbe2021training}.
 Additionally, LEVER~\cite{ni2023lever} trains a verifier to distinguish and reject incorrect programs based on execution results.
 CLAIRIFY~\cite{skreta2023errors}, on the other hand, generates code for planning chemistry experiments and makes use of a rule-based verifier to iteratively provide error feedback to LLMs. \voyager distinguishes itself from these works by integrating environment feedback, execution errors, and self-verification (to assess task success) into an iterative prompting mechanism for embodied control.